National Black HIV/AIDS Awareness Day #NBHAAD

 Other HIV resources include:

-The CDC has a digital toolkit you can use to download more graphics like these.
+The CDC has a digital toolkit you can use to download more graphics like the ones below.

 Racism is a serious public health threat.